dmbarbour/wikilon/docs/AwelonLang.md

         d   : S [A] → S
         [F] : S → S [type(F)]

-The type sequence `S C B A` aligns with a program structure `S[C][B][A]`.
-Effectively, `S` is the remainder of our program 'stack' when we view the program as rewriting a stack-like structure.
-In context of Awelon, we know that value types `C B A` must be first class functions, which potentially encode data.
+The type `S[C][B][A]` then clearly aligns with a program of the same shape.

-Annotations can augment static analysis and type systems in flexible ways - symbolic sealing, temporal staging, substructural types, and so on.
+Annotations will augment static type analysis with value sealers, substructural types, multi-stage programming, and so on.
 Ideally, everything would be verified statically rather than dynamically, but it's feasible to use a mixed mode when debugging and simply eliminate safety annotations for a release build.

 Conditional behavior requires some special attention.
 Inferring that two conditional 'paths' should have the same output type and similar input types is infeasible without a more context.
 Annotations can inject some context.